Suwit Thongprasert

 Suwit Thongprasert (สุวิทย์ ทองประเสริฐ), formerly known by the monastic names Phra Buddha Isara (พระพุทธะอิสระ) and Phra Suwit Dhiradhammo, is a Thai former activist Buddhist monk and former abbot of Wat On Noi, Kamphaeng Saen District, Nakhon Pathom Province.
-He is known for leading PDRC protests and advocating reforms in Thailand’s Buddhist institutions.
+He is known for leading PDRC protests and advocating reforms in Thailand's Buddhist institutions.

 Biography

 Suwit was born in Bangkok on 1 January 1956 to Chompoo and Amporn Thongprasert.
 He was first ordained at age 20 at Wat Khlong Toei Nai, Khlong Toei District, later left the monkhood to serve in the military, and re-ordained in Phatthalung Province in 1983 with the monastic title "Dhammathero."
 He established Wat On Noi on donated land in Huai Khwang Subdistrict, Kamphaeng Saen District, Nakhon Pathom Province in 1989 and became abbot in 1995.
 He was appointed Chief Monk of Huai Khwang Subdistrict in 1999 after his predecessor passed away.

 Suwit resigned from the subdistrict abbot position and was defrocked and re-ordained in October 2001, receiving a new monastic title "Thiradhammo."
-In 23 May 2016, Suwit submitted a letter to the Department of Special Investigation requesting the seizure of assets belonging to Luang Por Dhammajayo.
+On 23 May 2016, Suwit submitted a letter to the Department of Special Investigation requesting the seizure of assets belonging to Luang Por Dhammajayo.